dishant-de22/dishant-de22/README.md

 # Hello, I'm Dishant 👋

-I'm a data engineer with over 2 years of experience building data intensive software applications.
+I'm a data engineer with over 2 years of experience building data applications.
 In addition to my technical work, I'm passionate about playing cricket, enjoying a good cup of coffee, and playing the piano.

 ## 🧑‍💻 Technical Skills
 - **Data Engineering**: Experienced in building data pipelines, ETL processes, and data warehousing solutions.